 - BSc hons : Computer Science and Artificial Intelligence : 1st class degree

 Which I gained at Sussex university.
 Where I was subjected to a host of different languages, and subject matter.
 We did however concentrate on one main language, which was Java.
-So I did end up with 4 years Java experience, though still prefer .NET by a mile.
+So I did end up with 4 years Java experience, though still prefer .NET/Scala by a mile.

 This is kind of like my second time around with education, I initially went down the electronics / music technology routes where I also gained the following qualifications, all studied part time